Deep Partial Updating: Towards Communication Efficient Updating for On-device Inference: Evaluation

-\fakeparagraph{Settings} To the best of our knowledge, this is the first work on studying weight-wise partial updating a network using newly collected data in iterative rounds.
-Therefore, we developed three baselines for comparison, including (\textit{i}) full updating (FU), where at each round the network is fully updated with a random initialization (\ie training from scratch, which yields a better performance as discussed in \secref{sec:randomness}); (\textit{ii}) random partial updating (RPU), where the network is trained from $\bm{w}^{r-1}$, while we randomly fix each layer's weights with a ratio of $(1-k)$ and sparsely fine-tune the rest; and (\textit{iii}) global contribution partial updating (GCPU), where the network is trained with Alg.~\ref{alg:pruning} without re-initialization described in \secref{sec:randomness}.
-Note that (\textit{iii}) is extended from a state-of-the-art unstructured pruning method [21].
-The experiments are conducted with different types of networks on different benchmarks as mentioned earlier.
+\fakeparagraph{Settings} To the best of our knowledge, this is the first work on studying weight-wise partial updating a model using newly collected data in iterative rounds.
+Therefore, we developed three baselines for comparison, including (\textit{i}) full updating (FU), where at each round the model is fully updated from a random initialization (\ie training from scratch, which yields a better performance see \secref{sec:initialization} and Appendix \ref{app:fullupdating}); (\textit{ii}) random partial updating (RPU), where the model is trained from $\bm{w}^{r-1}$, while we randomly fix each layer's weights with a ratio of $(1-k)$ and sparsely fine-tune the rest; (\textit{iii}) global contribution partial updating (GCPU), where the model is trained with Alg. \ref{alg:gcpu} without re-initialization described in \secref{sec:initialization}; (\textit{iv}) a state-of-the-art unstructured pruning method \cite{bib:ICLR20:Renda}, where the model is first trained from a random initialization at each round, then conducts one-shot magnitude pruning, and finally is sparsely fine-tuned with learning rate rewinding.
+The ratio of nonzero weights in pruning is set to the same as the updating ratio $k$ to ensure the same communication cost.
+The experiments are conducted on different benchmarks as mentioned earlier.